-With the deepest water in the South Atlantic, Charleston offers a maintained harbor of -45 feet (13.7 meters) of depth at mean low tide throughout the main shipping channel and -47 feet (14.3 m) in the entrance channel.
+With the deepest harbor on the East Coast, the Port of Charleston offers a maintained harbor of -52 feet (15.9 meters) of depth at mean low tide throughout the main shipping channel and -54.2 feet (16.5 m) in the entrance channel.
 A five to six foot tidal lift provides even deeper access for several hours during the day.
-Harbor deepening to 52 feet is currently underway; the following chart illustrates Charlestons current big ship handling capability throughout the day:
+The following chart illustrates Charleston’s current big ship handling capability throughout the day:

 Vessel Movement Hours Per Day